MSFT-Innovation-Hub-India/Multi-Agent-autogen-Report-Gen/readme.md

 - **PlanningAgent**: Orchestrates the task, breaks it down into subtasks, and delegates them to other agents.
 - **CodingAgent**: Generates data tables from the input files.
 - **DataAnalystAgent**: Creates visualizations, insights, and compiles the final report document.
+- **VendorFinancialAgent**: Mines financial statements of vendors, analyzes the financial data provided, and generates insights based on the data.

 ## Contributing
 Feel free to open issues or submit pull requests for any improvements or bug fixes.